Metro service area

 FAQ

-Why is this guide strict about verifying the bank outcome?
+Why is this guide so strict about verifying the bank result?

-Most payment confusion comes from repeating a deposit while a previous attempt is still pending or already successful.
-Verification-first prevents duplicates and keeps support resolution fast.
+Most payment confusion starts when an earlier attempt is still pending or already successful and the transfer is repeated anyway.
+Verification-first behavior prevents duplicates and keeps support faster.

-What should I do if my UPI deposit shows pending?
+What should I do if a UPI deposit shows pending?

 Do not retry immediately.
-Wait for the final outcome in your bank or UPI history.
-If the bank shows success but the platform has not updated after a reasonable window, contact support with timestamp and reference or UTR.
+Wait for the final result in the bank or UPI history.
+If the bank shows success but the platform still does not update after a reasonable window, contact support with the timestamp and reference or UTR.

 Is public Wi-Fi safe for deposits and withdrawals in Delhi NCR?

 Treat public Wi-Fi as browsing-only.
-For wallet actions, prefer trusted home Wi-Fi or stable mobile data.
-Log out after sessions and avoid saving passwords on shared devices.
+Use trusted home Wi-Fi or stable mobile data for wallet actions, log out after the session, and never save passwords on shared devices.

-Share amount, timestamp, payment method, and bank or UPI reference or UTR if available.
-One clear bank history screenshot plus the platform status is usually enough to remove ambiguity.
+Share the amount, timestamp, payment method, and any available bank or UPI reference or UTR.
+One clear bank-history screenshot plus the platform status is usually enough.

-Should I deposit during metro travel or interchanges?
+Should I deposit while commuting on the metro or moving between cities?

-For best outcomes, do wallet steps in a stable window before travel or after you settle.
-Commute time is fine for gameplay, but avoid switching networks during UPI approvals.
+For better results, handle wallet actions before the trip begins or after you settle into a stable node.
+Commute time is fine for gameplay, but avoid network switching during approval steps.

-Need help right now?
-Use the support page and share the relevant timestamp and reference.
+Need help now?
+Open the support page and share the relevant timestamp and reference.